rjjrbatarao/collagejs/README.md

 # CollageJs

 ## About
 Collagejs aims to provide frontend a way to interact with database, static .json file or through custom api that returns json.
-Collagejs makes it possible to create frontend just from a json data.
+Collagejs makes it possible to create frontend just from array of json object.

 ## Features
 * Event or Manual driven Lazyloading